Riful13/notes/OverTheWire/Bandit/OTW Bandit.md

 > The password for the next level is stored in the file **data.txt** next to the word **millionth**

-Simply, we need to read the file and grep the word.
+Basically, we need to read the file and grep the word.
 We can use the following sintax:

 `strings data.txt | grep -o 'millionth.*'`